novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 `*` and `-`.
 Other are operations are more traditional methods such as `map` or `sum`.
 Note that `*` and `multiply` are two different operations.
 From math perspective, the first one is a dot product another one is a Hadamard product.
-Most of the time, we will use dot product operation, however in one place Hadamard product is going to be used (backpropagation part).
+Most of the time, we will use dot product operation, however in one place Hadamard product is going to be used (back-propagation part).

+All extension methods are delegating the operations to plain Scala functions in the Tensor singleton object.

 Before checking some of the implementations for Tensor operations, let's look on 3 cases of Tensor itself.